bxlab/metaWRAP/README.md

 Institution: Johns Hopkins, [Department of Cell, Molecular, Developmental Biology, and Biophysics](http://cmdb.jhu.edu/)

 All feedback is welcome!
-For errors and bugs, please open an Issue thread on this github page, and I will try to get things patched as quickly as possible.
-For general questions, suggestions and other feedback, you can contact me at guritsk1@jhu.edu.
+For errors and bugs, please open a new Issue thread on this github page, and I will try to get things patched as quickly as possible.
+Please include the version of metaWRAP you are using (run `metawrap -v`), For general questions, suggestions and other feedback, you can contact me at guritsk1@jhu.edu.